The House

 ESTELLE'S BEDROOM

-In 1934 Faulkner added this bedroom, and eventually it became Estelle’s.
+Faulkner added this bedroom in 1934, and eventually it became Estelle’s.
 The windows provided exceptional light for painting and for bird watching, which she enjoyed.
 Her book collection reflects an interest in spiritual matters.
 Due to her husband’s dislike of air conditioning, the window unit was added the day after Faulkner’s funeral.

 FAULKNER'S BEDROOM